kopecmark/sudoku/README.md

 ## For TAs: Making changes

 If you want to update the README or affect all the levels, commit your changes on master and then run the `update.sh` script.
+For example `update.sh Gemfile`.

 Then run the pull_all_branches_and_zip.sh to make a new zipfile out of the project for students.